AndreasZachariae/semantic_hierarchical_graph/README.md

 - [ ] (optional) use dist_transform instead of ws_erosion
 - [x] remove brisge points which are in collision with ws_erosion
 - [x] clear bridge edges in the beginning with dist_transform or ws_erosion
-- [ ] Detect if the whole room is a corridor (With corridor width thresholds) and don't collapse rectangles in other rooms
+- [ ] Detect if the whole room is a corridor (With corridor width thresholds) and don't collapse rectangles in other rooms -> Add is_corridor flag to rooms
 - [ ] Adjust planning in graph for multiple possible paths.
 Plan all paths and compare lenghts for shortest
 - [ ] Make sure correct distances are in the graph edges